nunomourinho/ForensicVMServerAndClientDocs/docs/user/memory_dump_vm.rst

 Importing and Analyzing a Memory Dump in Autopsy
 ************************************************
+Analyzing a memory dump can provide critical insights into the state of a system at a particular point in time.
+Memory dumps may contain valuable information that helps investigators understand what processes were running, what files were open, and even what keys were being pressed.

+Autopsy enables an investigator to examine memory dumps by following a series of steps to import and analyze the data.
+Here's an expanded walkthrough:

+**1. Locate the Memory Dump File**
+Begin by identifying the file you wish to analyze.
+This could be a file that you have obtained from a machine you are investigating.
+Make sure to have the file accessible and note its location on your system.

+**2. Prepare Autopsy for Importing the Memory Dump** Launch Autopsy and create a new case or open an existing one where you want the memory dump to be analyzed.
+The case structure in Autopsy helps in organizing different data sources and findings related to an investigation.

+**3. Add the Memory Dump as a Data Source**
+Inside your case, look for an option to add a new data source.
+This is usually achieved by clicking on the "Add Data Source" button.
+You'll be guided through a series of prompts to configure the import.

+**4. Choose the Host and Data Source Type**
+You'll need to select a host, which typically refers to the system from which the memory dump was obtained.
+Then, choose "Memory Image File (Volatility)" as the Data Source Type, a common format for memory dumps.

+**5. Navigate to the Memory Dump File**
+Click the "Browse" button and use the file dialog to locate the memory dump file on your system.
+You may need to paste the exact path if you have copied it earlier.

+**6. Configure the Analysis Settings**
+This involves setting the timezone, memory profile (which should correspond to the OS of the dumped system), and selecting or deselecting specific plugins.
+Plugins in Autopsy extend its functionality and can be used to run specific analyses on the data.

+**7. Ingest the Memory Dump**
+After confirming your settings, Autopsy will begin the process of ingesting the memory dump.
+This might take a significant amount of time, depending on the size of the dump and the capabilities of your system.

+**8. Review the Results and Check for Errors**
+Upon completion, review the log to check for any errors or warnings.
+This is a vital step to ensure that the data was imported correctly and that all selected analyses were performed successfully.

+**9. Analyze the Memory Dump**
+Finally, you can start analyzing the memory dump.
+Autopsy provides various tools and views to help you explore the data.
+You can browse through processes, network connections, registry keys, and more.
+Look for anomalies or signs of malicious activity.

+**10. Tag and Document Findings**
+As you proceed with your analysis, make sure to tag any interesting findings.
+Autopsy provides features to annotate and comment on your discoveries, making it easier to reference them later or include them in your final report.

 1) Copy the Path of the Memory Dump from Windows Explorer
 --------------------------------------------------------